-At the time of writing I’m building a treehouse in the garden for my 8 year old daughter.
-She’s at excitement level 11 out of 10.
+At the time of writing, I’m building a treehouse in the garden for my little granddaughter.
+She’s at an excitement level of 11 out of 10.
 Like all things worth doing, it’s worth doing properly – but I’ve been worried about hurting the trees when I fix the treehouse to them – so I’ve been doing some research to avoid causing any lasting harm.

 You can definitely screw into a tree without hurting it, and the best, safest, and least harmful way to fix a treehouse into a tree is to use a treehouse attachment bolt (TAB) and a floating bracket.